RX-M/kubecon-eu-2019/step07/README.md

 - To give the Fluentd container permission to function, it needs to use the serviceAccount that was deployed with helm.
 Be sure to use the name of the serviceAccount resource created above!

+Use `kubectl edit` to edit the ossp deployment, making sure to do the following:

+- Update the ossp container image to use the `v0.2` tag
-Use `kubectl edit` to edit the ossp deployment, pasting the block above just below the `terminationMessagePolicy: File` line in the deployment edit interface:
+- Insert the block above just after the `terminationMessagePolicy: File` line of the original ossp container

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ kubectl edit deploy release-name-ossp